 - strengthens critical thinking skills

-I’ve got good news.
+Well that’s just dandy, you’re thinking.
+My kid doesn’t know how to go poop without me in the room with him cheering him on.
+Don’t stop reading because I’ve got good news.
 There is a way out of your dilemma.
 Of course the road is long, and it will take discipline and consistency on your part.
-You may as well give up now.
+Yeah, you may as well give up now.

 …is what your mother-in-law might say!

 Come off it girl.
-Get out that decorating magazine and start teaching your kid to be a genius.
+Get out that book you’ve been putting off, sit down with some delicious herbal tea and allow your kid to become a genius.

 How to Get the Ball Rolling